 - Exceeding speed limits on North Lake (35 mph)

-- Circling other vessels within 200 feet or within 100 feet of a diver down flag
+- Circling other vessels or swimmers within 200 feet or within 100 feet of a diver down flag

 - Operating at greater than “slow, no wake” speeds within 100 feet of shoreline, pier, raft, or other boats